skahdidev/glowyglasses/README.md

 # Minerva
 A pair of glasses for your web browser that translates corporate speak to English, and fact checks the fact checkers.

+**NOTE:** UNDER HEAVY CONSTRUCTION.
+THE EXTENSION'S CORE MIGHT CHANGE AT ANY TIME

 ---

 ## Installing